paritytech/polkadot-sdk/substrate/frame/revive/rpc/codegen/README.md

-Generates the Ethereum JSON-RPC API from the official specification.
+Generates the Ethereum JSON-RPC exexution-apis from the official openrpc specifications.

 - See <https://github.com/ethereum/execution-apis>
 - See building instructions to re-generate the openrpc.json <https://github.com/ethereum/execution-apis?tab=readme-ov-file#building>